ibm-cloud-docs/Cloudant/faqs/pricing-faq.md

 {: faq}
 {: support}

-{{site.data.keyword.cloudantfull}} pricing is based on the provisioned throughput capacity that you set for your instance, and the amount of data storage you use.
-With {{site.data.keyword.cloudant_short_notm}}, you can increase or decrease your provisioned throughput capacity as needed, and pay pro-rated hourly.
+{{site.data.keyword.cloudant_short_notm}} pricing is based on the provisioned throughput capacity that you set for your instance, and the amount of data storage you use.
+{: shortdesc}

+With {{site.data.keyword.cloudantfull}}, you can increase or decrease your provisioned throughput capacity as needed, and pay pro-rated hourly.
 The provisioned throughput capacity is a reserved number of reads per second, writes per second, and global queries per second allocated to an instance.
 The throughput capacity setting is the maximum usage level for a given second.
-{: shortdesc}

 For more information, see [{{site.data.keyword.cloudant_short_notm}} Pricing](/docs/services/Cloudant?topic=Cloudant-pricing).